 Adam E.JonesOf Counsel

-Adam E. Jones is Of Counsel in Selman Breitman's Portland office.
-Adam focuses his practice on complex insurance coverage litigation and counseling.
+Adam E. Jones is Of Counsel in Selman Breitman’s Portland office and is a member of the firm’s Insurance, Toxic Tort/Environmental, and General Liability practice groups.
+He focuses his practice on complex insurance coverage litigation and counseling, and the defense of toxic tort and general liability matters.
 He has over ten years of experience litigating cases across the country in state and federal courts at the trial and appellate levels.
 Adam represents foreign and domestic insurers, primarily in the context of high exposure environmental and mass tort coverage matters, as well as professional liability claims.

 - Represented a carrier in a first-party bad faith action relating to alleged damage to cloud storage and loss of data.